molefrog/wouter/README.md

   // respond with prerendered html
 };
 ```

-Optionally, `Router` accepts `ssrSearch` parameter if need to have access to a search string on a server.

 On the client, the static markup must be hydrated in order for your app to become interactive.
 Note
 that to avoid having hydration warnings, the JSX rendered on the client must match the one used by